 The ReTribe Forest School is seeking a part time female mentor for our school day program on Thursdays in Underhill and Fridays in Richmond, VT.

-(There may be additional work opportunities during our school break Jan-Feb)
+The position runs September -December and March -June.
+There may be additional work opportunities during our school break Jan-Feb.

 18 hours per week starting at $15-17 per hour depending on credentials.